bigscience-workshop/bigscience/train/tr11-200B-ml/README.md

 ## Train time estimation

-So A100 spec is 312 TFLOPS for BF16, so probably the best would be 50% of that so 150 TFLOPs (which we probably won't reach, but let's see), so yes I agree 150 is a bit too optimistic, but let's use it as the best case scenario
+So A100 spec is 312 TFLOPS for BF16, so probably the best would be 50% of that so 150 TFLOPs (which we probably won't reach, but let's see), so yes I agree 150 is a bit too optimistic, but let's use it as the best case scenario.

 Also we still don't know how many gpus we will end up using, but let's say we use them all - 350.
 Once we decide on the topology we will be able to replace 350 with the actual number of gpus we plan to use.